thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

 ![image](/images/gateway/device-add.png)
 {: refdef}

-**NOTE:** Gateway and device names should be unique in scope of tenant.
+**NOTE:** Gateway and device names should be unique in the scope of a tenant.

 Open new device card and click on "Copy Access Token" button.